In our study of 1 Kings chapter two, we look at the early days of Solomon's reign and the fact that our actions must line up with our words.

 King Solomon confronted Shimei with the fact that he had broken his oath to God.
 This oath was based on the principle of the Cities of Refuge which was given to Moses by God before Israel entered Canaan.
 These cities were a place where murderers could stay until they were put on trial.
 If they left the city at any time before their trial, they could be killed.
 This is a picture of the fact that our refuge is in Christ.
 He stood trial on our behalf and so we can now walk in freedom.
 We are no longer confined to a religious system such as the Cities of Refuge.

-The king also said to Shimei, 'You know in your heart all the wrong you did to my father David.
-Now the Lord will repay you for your wrongdoing.
-But King Solomon will be blessed, and David's throne will remain secure before the Lord forever.'
-Then the king gave the order to Benaiah son of Jehoiada, and he went out and struck Shimei down and killed him.
-The kingdom was now firmly established in Solomon's hands.
+Moreover, the king said to Shim'i, "You know in your own heart all the terrible things you did to David my father; therefore ADONAI will bring back your wickedness on your own head.
+But King Shlomo will be blessed, and the throne of David will be established before ADONAI forever."
+So the king gave the order to B'nayah the son of Y'hoyada, and he went out and struck him down, so that he died.
+Thus the kingdom was established in Shlomo's hands.

 Shimei's talk was cheap in that he did not back it up with action.
 Solomon made it clear to him that the judgment that was coming to him was from God because of his treatment of God's chosen kings.
 He paid the penalty with his life and the last of the enemies of David and Solomon were dealt with.
 We are reminded that our walk with Jesus is more than just an idle promise.
 When we accept Him as our savior, we accept the fact that He has purchased our lives and we no longer belong to self but to Him.
 Our actions will bear witness as to whether our conversion was merely cheap emotional talk or if we truly know Him as our savior.